weddingjuma/mpesa-mz/README.md

 # Laravel Package for Vodacom Mozambique M-Pesa

-This package is a wrapper for abdulmueid/mpesa-php-api to integrate M-Pesa API in Laravel applications
+This package is a wrapper for abdulmueid/mpesa-php-api to integrate M-Pesa API easier in Laravel applications

 # 1. Installation